the velvet cage

 Global Citizenship Lead, Dulwich College Suzhou

-For any teacher seeking to understand the economic forces shaping our world, this course is an outstanding starting point.
+For teachers seeking to understand the economic forces shaping our world, this is an outstanding starting point.
 The course introduces the key concepts in Economics in a meaningful way and also provides a methodology for critically analysing political discourse around the most prevalent economic ideas of our times.

-The structure of the course flows smoothly with ideas presented chronologically through a variety of media which stimulate and engage learners and provide the basis for often passionate debate.
-The course flows smoothly, presenting ideas chronologically through a variety of engaging media that stimulate passionate debate.
+The structure of the course flows smoothly with ideas presented chronologically through a variety of media which stimulate and engage learners and provide the basis for discussions.

 I found this the most thought-provoking and enjoyable professional learning I have done in at least the last 5 years and would highly recommend it to all.